-Every student is interviewed by their program coordinator or advisor to determine the student's needs, interests and abilities as well as program and license requirements.
-Following the interview, the program coordinator makes a student teaching assignment request to the OFE Director.
-The OFE Director then contacts prospective school districts to find a suitable placement matching the criteria given.
-The student and program coordinator will be notified when the "match" is made, typically via email.
+Every student is required to fill out the student teaching placement form for their scheduled semester.
+This provides important information for OCE to look at educational program needs and teacher candidates' logistic concerns.
+The OCE Director then contacts prospective school districts to find a suitable placement matching the criteria given.
+The student and program coordinator will be notified, typically via email, when the placement is made.
 Please note the following placement policies:

-- Students are strictly prohibited from arranging their own student teaching sites, assignments or cooperating teachers. - The OFE generally prohibits assigning teacher candidates to schools or agencies in communities where they have attended schools, or where they, their spouse/partner, their children, or other close family members are enrolled, employed or closely affiliated. - Placement sites are selected to meet program objectives and to maximize the efficient use of university resources, including assignment of university supervisors - School districts, schools, and other agencies voluntarily provide prospective sites for student teaching assignments as a professional courtesy.
+- Students are strictly prohibited from arranging their own student teaching sites, assignments or cooperating teachers. - The OCE generally avoids assigning teacher candidates to schools or agencies in communities where they have attended schools, or where they, their spouse/partner, their children, or other close family members are enrolled, employed or closely affiliated. - Placement sites are selected to meet program objectives and to maximize the efficient use of university resources, including assignment of university supervisors. - School districts, schools, and other agencies voluntarily provide prospective sites for student teaching assignments as a professional courtesy.
 They also have the right to cancel placements if they determine, based on their professional judgment, that deficiencies in the knowledge, skills, and/or dispositions of the UW-Whitewater students would be detrimental or have a negative impact on their pupils, teachers, or members of the school or agency community. - Service as a cooperating teacher is a voluntary professional activity.
-Cooperating teachers are selected on the basis of their meeting criteria outlined elsewhere in this handbook. - Cooperating teachers and/or other school district agency officials may require interviewing students or passing additional assessments (such as the Gallup TeacherInsight Assessment) before agreeing to accept them for a placement.
+Cooperating teachers are selected on the basis of criteria outlined elsewhere in this handbook. - Cooperating teachers and/or other school district agency officials may require interviewing students or passing additional assessments (such as the Gallup TeacherInsight Assessment) before agreeing to accept them for a placement.
 As part of the interview, students may be asked to present a resume, a portfolio, or other documents.
 Students should inquire what will be required at the interview in advance. - No changes in the officially assigned semester for student teaching are allowed without permission from the appropriate department and program coordinator.